dianapaula19/IntroductionToRobotics/MatrixGame/README.md

 ### Game Specifications

-- The score will be calculated based on how much time you left.
+- The score will be calculated based on how much time you have left.
 - There are three levels of difficulty
 - There is only one requirement for finishing this game: clearing the path in the predefined time.